russell0627/conway_game_of_life/ADVANCED_SETTINGS.md

 -   **What it does:** This setting controls how many different patterns (organisms) are simulated and evolved in parallel during each generation of the evolutionary process.
 -   **Why use it:** A larger population introduces more genetic diversity, allowing the algorithm to explore a wider range of solutions and potentially avoid getting stuck in local optima.
 However, a larger population also means each evolutionary generation takes longer to compute.
 A smaller population is faster but might limit the algorithm's ability to find diverse or complex solutions.

+---

+## Max Cell Count: Preventing Runaway Growth

+-   **What it does:** This sets an upper limit on the number of live cells any single pattern can have during its test run.
+If a pattern exceeds this count, it is immediately disqualified and given a score of zero.
+-   **Why use it:** This is a crucial safety mechanism.
+Some random mutations can cause patterns to explode into a massive, chaotic number of cells, which can severely slow down or even freeze the simulation.
+By setting a reasonable cap, you prevent the algorithm from wasting time and computational power on these unproductive, runaway patterns.
+It helps focus the evolution on finding efficient and manageable patterns.